efmmoncada/live-piano/README.md

 - [ ] Link sharable rooms in order to enable "private" rooms among friends
 - [ ] Mobile Support
 - [ ] Support for various other instruments/effects/sounds

+## Contributing
+I'd appreciate any contributions to the project!
+To contribute, follow the following guidelines:
+1. Fork the project
+2. Create a feature branch (`git checkout -b feature/yourFeature`)
+3. Implement and commit your changes (`git commit -m "description of your feature"`)
+4. Push your changes (`git push origin feature/yourFeature`)
+5. Open a pull request

+## License
+Distributed under the GNU General Public License v3.0.
+See `LICENSE.txt` for more information.

+## Questions
+If you have any questions or would just like to chat about the project, feel free to email me at [emmanuel.moncada27@gmail.com](mailto:emmanuel.moncada27@gmail.com) or shoot me a message on Discord [@__emmanuel](https://discordapp.com/users/582393395570409492)